teng-rui/capture/README.md

 # capture

-## This is a website project contains client based on React and server based on NodeJS.
+## This is a 'share photo blog' social website that has photo blog publishing, blog searching and user registration features.
+The website project contains client based on React and server based on NodeJS.

 ## How to run the website